 - Place chicken breasts smooth-side up between two layers of plastic wrap or in a large disposable plastic bag and use a meat mallet or rolling pin to pound them to an even thickness.
 Start with the thickest part of the meat and strike it, working outward until the breast is the same thickness all over.

 - Sprinkle both sides of your flattened chicken breasts with Italian seasoning, salt, and pepper.

-- Heat an electric counter-top grill or large skillet over medium-high heat.
-If using a skillet, spray with cooking spray or coat with a little olive oil.
-Cook chicken breasts for 5 to 8 minutes per side, until an instant-read thermometer inserted into the centers of the breasts reads 165°Transfer chicken to a cutting board and allow to rest for 5 minutes before slicing into 1/2-inch wide strips.
+- Heat an electric countertop grill or large skillet over medium heat.
+If using a skillet, grease cooking surface with cooking spray or a drizzle of olive oil.
+Cook chicken breasts for 5 to 8 minutes per side, until an instant-read thermometer inserted into the centers of the breasts reads 165°F. Transfer chicken to a cutting board and allow to rest for 5 minutes before slicing into 1/2-inch wide strips.
 Wipe out your pan.

-- Assemble sandwiches by spreading mayonnaise (if desireand about a tablespoon of pesto over the bread.
+- Assemble sandwiches by spreading mayonnaise (if desired) and pesto over the bread.
 Top with chicken, tomatoes, and cheese, and brush tops and bottoms of the sandwiches lightly with olive oil or a thin layer of mayonnaise to help them brown.